sammydjohari/HI---If-this-then-that-project-white-rabbit-/README.md

 ### :blue_book: Learnings:

-- More HTML / CSS / JS
+- HTML / CSS / JS
 - Functions:
   Used JS Date function to track both the appearance and clicked on time of each rabbit to give an accurate reaction speed.
   Used JS Date function to calculate a total time for each game session, factoring in time penalties.